-In June 2016, Compensia provided recommendations regarding our director compensation programs based on director compensation data compiled from the annual reports and proxy statements of companies generally considered comparable to us as determined by the Compensation Committee.
+provided In June 2016, Compensia recommendations regarding director our based compensation programs on director compensation data compiled from the annual reports and proxy statements of companies generally considered comparable to us as determined by the Compensation Committee.
 Our fiscal year 2017 peer group consisted of the companies listed below.